Bug City: Reception

+Angel Leigh McCoy reviewed Bug City in White Wolf Inphobia #56 (June, 1995), rating it a 5 out of 5 and stated that "Shadowrun gamemasters, go out and get this!
+The challenges and discoveries of Bug City will thrill your players, and if nothing else, you'll enjoy reading it."

 In the November 1995 edition of Dragon (Issue #223), Rick Swan thought the premise of the book was "highly amusing."
 Swan did find the introduction section boring, although "once past the introduction, the book comes alive, presenting a riveting look at a besieged community that’s half ant farm, half leper colony."
 Although he found the illustrations "first-rate", he thought the maps "leave a lot to be desired."
 He found the game mastering section "provides excellent staging tips and a terrific set of optional rules."
 Swan thought elements of the book needed more development, specifically the insects — "Each insect species receives just a page or so of description, far too little to adequately cover their life cycles, social structures, and personalities" — and a lot of intriguing but under-explored concepts.
 He also noted that referees had a lot of homework reading to do, since Bug City references nearly a dozen other Shadowrun sourcebooks.
 However, Swan concluded by giving the book an above average rating of 5 out of 6, saying, "a cast of characters this engaging makes Bug City hard to resist."